 Samuel and the girls laughed, but Eddie scowled at him to try and scare him.
 It didn’t make any difference.
 He just stuck his tongue out again, but this time his mother saw him.
 She grabbed his hand and said, “Let’s go.
 If that’s how you’re going to behave, you don’t get to see the sea turtle anymore.
 I’m taking you back to your father.”
 Then she apologized to Eddie and left.

 “Wow.
 What a goofy little kid!”
 Eddie said.
 “I bet he’s gonna get wailed on when he gets back to his dad!”
 Just then they heard a whack! and the little boy cryied out loudly.
 “Huh!
 I guess she didn’t wait to get him back to his dad after all!”
 Then he and the snickered.

 “I wonder how long it’s going to take her to lay her eggs?”
 Gretchen questioned.

 © Patsy H. Parker

-Posted on January 17, 2015, in Stories in Progress and tagged Chapter Eight, Chapter Five, Chapter Four, Chapter One, Chapter Seven, Chapter Six, Chapter Three, Chapter Two, Sea turtles, writing.
+Posted on January 17, 2015, in Art Talk and tagged Chapter Eight, Chapter Five, Chapter Four, Chapter One, Chapter Seven, Chapter Six, Chapter Three, Chapter Two, Sea turtles, writing.
 Bookmark the permalink.
 Leave a comment.